gotzmann/llama.go/README.md

 When there no capacity for arriving request, it will be placed into the queue and started when there will be free pod available.

-## REST API examples
+# REST API examples

-# Place new job
+## Place new job

-Send POST request to you server with JSON like this:
+Send POST request to you server with JSON containing unique UUID v4 and text prompt:

 ```json
 {